OSHA 10 Training: 2026 Complete Guide With State Rules

 Can I get OSHA 10 training in Spanish?

-Absolutely.
-OSHA is committed to making training accessible to everyone.
-You can find authorized trainers who conduct classes entirely in Spanish.
-Additionally, all authorized online providers offer a Spanish language version of the OSHA 10 training course.
+Yes.
+OSHA is committed to making training accessible.
+You can find authorized trainers and online providers who offer the course entirely in Spanish.

 Is an online OSHA 10 card the same as an in person one?